Black Rock rejuvenation project

 Duke’s Mound vegetation works

-Before nesting season in March, we will remove more than half of the existing non-native, invasive bushes as part of wider ecology improvements and a biodiversity strategy for the area.
+More than half of the existing non-native, invasive bushes on Duke’s Mound were cut back Winter 2021 as part of wider ecology improvements and a biodiversity strategy for the area.

 This will allow re-establishment of the locally distinct native chalk grassland: an open and attractive, colourful landscape fitting with the Sussex setting, which will attract new wildlife into the area.